 The succulents that love full sun also do not require a lot of water.
 That is a win win situation.
 They can make do with annual rainfall or a good watering if you get the time.

 Agave Attenuata – The Big Boys of Succulents

 Do Succulents really prefer Sun?

-The Agave (Attenuata) is one of the most popular Succulents in my local neighbourhood and its understandable as to why.
-They are also known as Agave Foxtail.
+The Agave (Attenuata -also known as Agave Foxtail.) is one of the most popular succulents in my local neighbourhood and its understandable as to why.

 The Agave thrives in the sun and shade.
 In my opinion they are a true succulent, in that they can survive just on rainfall.
 I have a rockery that has full sun most of the day and the Agave’s I have planted have survived under harsh conditions.
 Admittedly, some of them have taken off and grown fast and strong whereas others have struggled in the same conditions and taken alot longer to thrive than the others.

 This Agave is about 3 years old.

 I have Agave’s growing in pots on a shady window sill that never sees the sun and although they are small they are still fine specimens of the species.